History of Chris Paul in Timeline

 On July 8, 2018, Chris Paul signed a four-year, $160 million maximum contract extension with the Houston Rockets.

-2018: Minority ownership in Winston-Salem Dash
+2018: Purchased Stake in Winston-Salem Dash

 In 2018, Chris Paul purchased a minority ownership stake in the Winston-Salem Dash, a minor league baseball team located in his hometown.

-July 16, 2019: Traded to the Oklahoma City Thunder
+July 16, 2019: Traded to Oklahoma City Thunder

-2019: Vegan Lifestyle and Beyond Meat Partnership
+2019: Became a Vegan and Brand Ambassador for Beyond Meat

-2019: Trade to the Oklahoma City Thunder
+2019: Traded to the Oklahoma City Thunder

 November 16, 2020: Traded to Phoenix Suns

-2020: All-NBA Honors
+2020: All-NBA honors

-In 2020, Chris Paul was recognized with All-NBA honors.
+In 2020, Chris Paul earned All-NBA honors.

-2020: Trade to the Phoenix Suns
+2020: Traded to the Phoenix Suns

-February 1, 2021: Season-High Points and Assists
+February 1, 2021: Season-High Points

 August 7, 2021: Signed Contract Extension with Suns